marius92mc/movie-recommending-system/README.md

 # Movie Recommending System using Spark

-This platform provides a web platform for recommending movies to users that log in with their Facebook account.
+A web platform for recommending movies to users that log in with their Facebook account.
 They rate movies and receive recommendations based on their activity.
 They also receive a predicted rating for particular movies.